MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-build-segments.md

 **Example:** Leads with company size of more than 10,000 employees, whose parent accounts are in either the Consumer Services or Financial Services industry.

 You can choose your attribute to be added to a new subgroup.
 To do this, search for the attribute, then select the name of the attribute item from the results.
-A contextual menu will pop up that allows you to add the item to a new or existing subgroup.
+A contextual menu pops up that allows you to add the item to a new or existing subgroup.

 > [!div class="mx-imgBorder"]
 > ![Add a subgroup.](media/real-time-marketing-segment-builder-subgroup.png "Add a subgroup")